 Parents may report recent exposure to other children affected with molluscum contagiosum at school, sharing toys or public facilities such as swimming pools.
 Adults can acquire molluscum contagiosum as an STI through sexual contact.

-Molluscum contagiosum lesions can be classified in 1 of 3 ways1:
+Molluscum contagiosum lesions can be classified in one of three ways1:

 - The sexually transmitted lesions found on the abdomen, inner thighs and genitals of sexually active adults.